lordofhunger/rods-wallpapers/README.md

 **Each folder has a README showing off all the wallpapers.**
 Wallpapers are sorted into folders by theme, series, or aesthetic.
 There are currently **252 wallpapers** across **27 categories**.

+Categories are split up into:
+0 - anime
+1 - art
+2 - pictures
+3 - colours
+4 - feelings

+This is reflected in the dominant digit of a given folder.

 ---